On the cohomology of p-adic analytic spaces, II: The $C_{\rm st}$-conjecture: Introduction

 \end{conjecture} \begin{remark} (i) The $\bdr^+$-cohomology group $H^i_{\dr}(X/\bdr^+)$ is a torsion-free $\bdr^+$-module from which one recovers the usual de Rham cohomology by moding out by $t$.
 If $X$ is defined over $K$ then $H^i_{\dr}(X_C/\bdr^+)\simeq H^i_{\dr}(X)\wotimes_K\bdr^+$.

 (ii) If $X$ is defined over $K$, all spaces are endowed with a natural topology and an action of $\G_K$ and all maps are supposed to be $\G_K$-equivariant and continuous.

-(iii) As we have shown in~\cite{CN4}, if $X$ is defined over $C$, then all spaces have a natural topology and are $C$-points of VS's (pro-\'etale sheaves on the category ${\rm Perf}_C$ of perfectoid spaces over $C$) and all maps are supposed to be evaluations of morphisms of VS's and continuous.
+(iii) As we have shown in~\cite{CN4}, if $X$ is defined over $C$, then all spaces have a natural topology and are $C$-points of VS's (pro-\'etale sheaves of $\Q_p$-vector spaces on the category ${\rm Perf}_C$ of perfectoid spaces over $C$) and all maps are supposed to be evaluations of morphisms of VS's and continuous.

 (iv) The Hyodo-Kato cohomology group $H^i_{\rm HK}(X)$ (see \cite[Sec.
 2]{CN4}) is a $F^{\nr}$-module with a Frobenius $\varphi$, a monodromy operator $N$, a (pro-)smooth action of $\G_K$, and a Hyodo-Kato isomorphism $\iota_{\rm HK}:H^i_{\rm HK}(X)\wotimes_{F^{\nr}}\B^+_{\dr}\overset{\sim}{\to}H^i_{\rm dR}(X/\B^+_{\dr})$.
 The definitions of $H^i_{\rm HK}(X)$ and $\iota_{\rm HK}$ are adapted from the ones of Beilinson in the algebraic setting and use the alterations of Hartl and Temkin to produce good local models.